camfort/camfort.github.io/oopsla17/artifact.md

 4. **Single-action with a non-pointed modifier**: singleActionIrr

-5. **Multi-action specifications** (at least 2 forward, backward or centered regions combined with any number of pointed regions) multiAction
+5. **Multi-action specifications** (at least 2 forward, backward or centered regions combined with any number of pointed regions- these represent interesting, more complex spatial patterns in code) multiAction

 6. **Multi-action only using intersection (*):** multiActionMulOnly